karthik/ddd/02-data_documenting.md

 # How to document your dataset

-Documenting a dataset ensures others understand why the data was collected, how it was used, and how to use it appropriately.
-There are many different ways to provide data and the context around it.
-For example, a `csv` file alone in a folder with no other information is unhelpful, and equally, too much information can make it difficult to understand, and to know where to start.
-A useful way to frame this is think of data reusability falling on a continuum, which we the DARECO: **da**ta **re**usability **co**ntinuum.
+The main benefit of sharing data is so that others can verify your results, learn from your analysis, and perhaps extend findings to other areas, and advance the field.
+Sharing your data helps other people stand on your shoulders, to look further into different problems.
+In order to share data, it needs to be documented.
+Documenting a dataset ensures others understand why the data was collected, what it was used for, and how to use it appropriately.
+There are different ways to provide data and the context around it.
+Very little information is unhelpful, for example, a `csv` file alone in a folder with no other information.
+Equally, too much information can make it difficult to parse and to know where to start.
+For example, an entire folder with dozens of data files and several papers written on the topic.
+To help us frame our thinking around data documenting and reusability we can think of data reusability falling on a continuum, which we call the DARECO: **da**ta **re**usability **co**ntinuum.
 This has two axes: The first being from Fragile to Robust, and the second from Easy to Time Consuming (or labourious).

 ![]("figures/fig-cartesian-plane.R")

-_Figure of the continuum from only data, to data + readme + machine readable code + full instruction set_
+_An illustration of the continuum from only data, to data + readme + machine readable code + full instruction set_

 This forms four quadrants: